-CPT - Carriage Paid To: Seller delivers goods to the carrier at an agreed place, shifting risk to the buyer, but seller must pay cost of carriage to the named place of destination.

-CIP - Carriage and Insurance Paid To: Seller delivers goods to the carrier at an agreed place, shifting risk to the buyer, but seller pays carriage and insurance to the named place of destination.

-DAT - Delivered at Terminal: Seller bears cost, risk and responsibility until goods are unloaded (delivered) at named quay, warehouse, yard, or terminal at destination.
-Demurrage or detention charges may apply to seller.
+- CPT Carriage Paid To: Seller delivers goods to the carrier at an agreed place, shifting risk to the buyer, but seller must pay cost of carriage to the named place of destination. - CIP Carriage and Insurance Paid To: Seller delivers goods to the carrier at an agreed place, shifting risk to the buyer, but seller pays carriage and insurance to the named place of destination. - DAP Delivered at Place: Seller bears cost, risk and responsibility for goods until made available to buyer at named place of destination.
 Seller clears goods for export, not import.
-DAT replaces DEQ, DES.

-DAP - Delivered at Place: Seller bears cost, risk and responsibility for goods until made available to buyer at named place of destination.
-Seller clears goods for export, not import.
-DAP replaces DAF, DDU.

-DDP - Delivered Duty Paid: Seller bears cost, risk and responsibility for cleared goods at named place of destination at buyers disposal.
+DAP replaces DAF, DDU. - DPU- Delivered At Place Unloaded: Seller delivers when the goods, once unloaded, are placed at the disposal of the buyer at a named place of destination.
+The seller bears all risks involved in bringing the goods to, and unloading them at the named place of destination. - DDP Delivered Duty Paid: Seller bears cost, risk and responsibility for cleared goods at named place of destination at buyers disposal.
 Buyer is responsible for unloading.
 Seller is responsible for import clearance, duties and taxes so buyer is not "importer of record".